 In the Netherlands’ employment law, there is an expiration date of six months for taking the legal minimum number of holidays.
 Employees therefore must take all their holidays within six months after the year in which the holidays were accrued.
 Should the employee not take the holidays on time, the holidays will lapse without any compensation or payment.
 The expiration date of six months is not applicable to holidays that the employee is entitled to on top of the legal minimum number of holidays.
 These extra holidays will not lapse until after a period of five years.

-It is mandatory in the Netherlands to get extra wages (usually 8 percent of your yearly salary) as a ‘holiday allowance’ (normally paid in May) plus four weeks of paid leave.
+It is mandatory in the Netherlands to get extra wages (usually 8 percent of your yearly salary) as a ‘holiday allowance’ (normally paid in May).

 Employment contracts under Collective Labour Agreements

 A CAO (collectieve arbeidsovereenkomst) is a written agreement covering working conditions and benefits, which is drawn up by employers, employers’ organisations and employee organisations (such as unions).
 A CAO operates at company or industry sector level and the provisions (number of holidays, for example) are often more generous than statutory requirements.
 It should state in your contract of employment whether a CAO is applicable.
 You don’t have to be a member of a union to benefit.
 If no CAO applies then you will need to negotiate your own terms and conditions.

 Any changes in your work or partnership status must be reported to the IND within four weeks.
 You or your ‘sponsor’ (such as an employer) can be penalised by the IND if changes aren’t reported, including contributions to repatriation costs.

 If you change jobs, you don’t necessarily need a new residence permit, but the same rules will apply as for the first permit you were granted.
 So if you worked with a separate work permit, your new employer needs a new work permit, too.